Rosacea is a chronic inflammatory skin condition that affects millions.

 - Phytomer Soothing Skin Cream for normal to dry skin types

-- GM Collin Rosa Sea Cream - for all skin types particularly combination
+- GM Collin Rosa Sea Gel Cream - for normal, combination and oil skin types.

 - Phytomer High Tolerance Cream - for combination skin types